benmvp/slides/md/2015-no-js-fossetcon.md

 NOTES:
 _[3 minutes]_

-- Let's start simple looking at iteractivity with `:hover`
+- Let's start simple looking at interactivity with `:hover`
 - This doesn't require any HTML5 or CSS3 fanciness
 - Just some fun CSS pseudo-class code